karlaxnieves/august25/docs/Documentation/new-page-copy.md

 If the customer is eligible for OTP, the [Get Questions](ref:getidverification-4) call will return `idVerificationCriteria.question1.name == 'IDM_Choice`

 The formatting of the question/answer response for this step is unchanged from KBA, but you may want to change the text on the page to more accurately reflect the question.
-Also, the POST object from this step is identical to the original Q&A flow from KBA.
+Also, the POST object from this step is identical to the original Q\&A flow from KBA.

 Although the customer is eligible for OTP, KBA can still be an option.
 Here are the 3 options in a OTP process: